Skip to content

 What is an Act of God?

-In the home insurance world, the phrase ‘Act of God’ refers to a range of different disaster scenarios that may impact you and your home.
+Regarding home insurance, the phrase ‘Act of God’ refers to a range of different disaster scenarios that may impact you and your home.
 They usually include extreme, unforeseen acts of nature which are unavoidable and are out of human control.

 What is not considered an Act of God?